Iterative Program Synthesis for Adaptable Social Navigation: Evaluation

 \subsection{Adapting To Unseen Scenarios}

-To evaluate \technique{'s} ability to adapt policies to novel scenarios, we performed two sets of experiments, one with a modified simulation environment that included a closed door and the other in a real hallway with a closed door~\figref{realDemo}.
+To evaluate \technique{'s} adaption to novel scenarios, we performed two sets of experiments by adding a closed door in both simulation and a real hallway~\figref{realDemo}.
 We evaluate the Nice-I and Greedy-I policies, and those same policies adapted using demonstrations of how to wait for the door before proceeding (\textit{NiceDoor-I, GreedyDoor-I}).
 We adapt the policies separately for simulated and real-world examples and record $200$ trials with varying human counts in simulation and ten trials with a single human in the real-world. \figref{doorTable} shows the percentage of successful runs for each policy.
-Neither original policy waits long enough and gets stuck at the door, leading to almost complete failure in simulation and total failure in the real world.
+Neither original policy waits for the door, leading to almost complete failure.
 In contrast, the repaired policies are able to handle the new scenarios with minimal failures in simulation and complete success in the real-world.
 This adaptation would require extensive modification for Rosnav and is only possible when relearning from scratch in DNN-based approaches.